Relationship Endings

 Having three people disappear all at once is a little scary for an

-introvert who doesn't have tons of friends to start with.
+introvert who doesn't have a ton of friends to start with.
 I wondered if I had done something wrong.

 I had many good experiences with these friends, and I thought the relationships would last much longer.
 So I was mystified.
-I asked my higher self to help me understand the situation.
-She told me to go to my bookshelf, pick up a book, and turn to a random page.
+As I was contemplating the situation, I felt inspired to go to my bookshelf, pick up a book, and turn to a random page.
 Here's what I read:

 "If the vibration of your field changes, as it might after a spiritual breakthrough, certain people cannot occur in your field anymore, unless they have a matching breakthrough, and they will likely disappear." ~Penney Peirce, Frequency: The Power of Personal Vibration

-I thought back over the previous year, and I realized that I was no longer the same person I was before.
+I thought back over the previous year, and I realized that I was no longer the same person.
 When I told my life coach about this realization, she agreed.
 I said, "Now I understand why those friends disappeared.
 I could feel them gradually slipping out of my reality, so I wasn't really surprised.
-I guess they are no longer a vibrational match.
+I guess they are no longer a match.
 I've changed too much."

-I recalled other years in which I made huge leaps in personal development, and how people dropped out of my life.
-This is the risk you take with personal growth.
-My soul requires that I continue on, even if it means leaving people behind.
-That doesn't mean I don't love them, or they don't love me.
+This is the risk of personal growth.
+My soul requires that I continue on, even if it means losing friendships that are no longer suitable.
+That doesn't mean I don't love my friends, or they don't love me.
 There's just a feeling of "It's over, and it's okay."

-The people who dropped out this time came into my life when I needed them most - when I was preparing for my divorce.
+Those friends came into my life when I needed them most - when I was preparing for my divorce.
 They supported me through that period of growth.
-But now we are going down different paths.
-So I let them go with deep gratitude and a feeling of awe for how souls come together and separate at just the right time.
+But now we are taking separate paths.
+So I let them go with gratitude and a feeling of awe for how souls come together and separate at just the right time.

 Vibrational Dissonance

 Clinging to people who are trying to leave just creates bad feelings.
-If you try to keep a relationship going by giving up what you want in order to please the other person, you make yourself miserable.
+If you try to keep a relationship going by giving up your needs in order to please the other person, you'll make yourself miserable.
 Eventually, you'll be so unhappy that you will be the one who wants to leave.

 Separation may be inevitable, but suffering is a choice.
 I learned this lesson at the end of my marriage.
 Nine months passed between the day I realized that divorce was inevitable and the day I accepted this fact and began to make preparations.

-Depression is often caused by resisting what our soul requires us to do.
 Energetic pain can be caused by the dissonance between two personal vibrations that are not in harmony.
 Energy-sensitive people may experience the vibrational dissonance of disharmonious relationships as physical pain or illness.
+The pain is a warning sign telling us that we need to either improve a basically good relationship or leave a destructive one.

 That sounds familiar.
-I was persecuted for initiating the divorce, even though it was clear that my ex-husband wanted it, too.
-After the divorce, my personal growth took off like a rocket, while he was left behind pretending to be a victim.
+I was persecuted for initiating the divorce, even though it was obvious that my ex-husband wanted it, too.
+After the divorce, my personal growth took off like a rocket, while he stayed behind pretending to be a victim.
 Now, years later, I look at him and can't believe I was married to him.
-We have no common ground, except for the children.
+We have nothing in common, except for the children.
 But I learned many lessons during the 26-year marriage, which I am grateful for.
-I'm now in a much happier marriage with my soulmate.
+I'm now in a happy marriage with a kind man who is good for me.

 An Enlightening Dream